Datascience102/TravelWebsite/TravelProject.md

 ## Step 5: Interpret the Components

 We can see from the chart above that we could use only 8 components.
 This can be easily explained looking at the variables.
-Some variables are binary values conveying the same meaning.
+Some variables are binary values conveying the same meaning as the text variables.
 We can identify the following groups:

 * Device